-The following are the detailed steps to restore system image from external hard drive to new hard drive.
-You should prepare one external hard drive or USB flash drive to save the backup image.
-And also one CD/DVD that will be used to create the system repair disc.
+Now, let's start to restore Windows image backup from external hard drive or USB drive to new hard drive.
+You should prepare one external hard drive (HDD or SSD) or USB flash drive to save the backup image.
+And one CD/DVD is required to create the system repair disc.

-Part 1: Create Windows 10 system image with Backup and Restore (Windows 7)
+Part 1: Create Windows 10/11 full system backup with Backup and Restore (Windows 7)

 Step 1.
 Go to Control Panel, click System and Security and Backup and Restore (Windows 7) in order.